 A poorly programmed brain can make even the wealthy feel like they are poor and pitiful.

 The negative distorted meanings of a poorly programmed brain can and will impoverish your life.
 If this has been the case remember that the most negative of brains can be overhauled and changed.
 Your brain can be positively transformed.
 New positive meanings can be assigned (repeatedly) by your mind that will give you the power to make even the *smallest activities of your life an experience of great celebration, wonder, and great joy for you.

 *We advise you to sit down and watch the (1990”s) sitcom (meshalim) of “Seinfeld.”
 Observe how the main cast and characters frequently exercise a child-like playful ability to transform even the most common, every day events into absolutely extraordinary (unforgettable) positive experiences (סֶלָה-selah).

 Re-learn how to celebrate life.
 Let the little children be your guide.

 Observe small children at play and let their joyousness guide you.
-Through the powers of the Mind what we once did as children involuntarily, unconsciously, spontaneously, we can now learn to do again as adults.
-We can voluntarily, consciously, and intentionally experience life as love, curiosity, exploration, and play.
-Through the Mind the joy-filled free-will exercise of innocence, harmlessness, and play is still possible.
-Joyousness-Happiness is possible at any age.
-But happiness is only possible for adults when there is intentionality: When we forcefully decide to assign a positive meaning to all of the circumstances of our lives.
+Through the powers of the mind what we once did as children involuntarily, unconsciously, spontaneously, we can now learn to do again as adults.
+We can willfully, consciously, and intentionally experience life as love, curiosity, exploration, and play.
+Through the mind the joy-filled free-will exercise of innocence, harmlessness, and play is still possible.
+Joyousness-happiness is possible at any age.
+But happiness is only possible for adults when we forcefully decide to assign a positive, optimistic (overcoming) meaning to all of the circumstances of our lives.